aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-08-26】[LearningKijo / SecurityResearcher-Note](https://github.com/LearningKijo/SecurityResearcher-Note) - Cover various security approaches to attack techniques and also provides new discoveries about security breaches.
 * 【2023-08-25】[sandpipes / opusenphone](https://github.com/sandpipes/opusenphone) - Allows you to reload the OPUS card with your phone's NFC
 * 【2023-08-24】[Eltirosto / Degrees-of-Lewdity-Chinese-Localization](https://github.com/Eltirosto/Degrees-of-Lewdity-Chinese-Localization) - Degrees of Lewdity 游戏的授权中文社区本地化版本
 * 【2023-08-24】[runbear-io / awesome-runbook](https://github.com/runbear-io/awesome-runbook) - A curated list of awesome runbook documents, guidebooks, software and resources.